Computerized Tomography (CT)

 Contrast materials are commonly used when performing CT scans.
 There are 2 types: Intravenous and Oral.

-The oral contrast is used to enhance the visibility of the stomach, small intestine, and large intestine on the images.
+Oral contrast is used to enhance the visibility of the stomach, small intestine, and large intestine in the images.
 This contrast may be barium, iodine, or water.
 The patient must wait an hour after drinking the oral contrast before the scan is performed.
-This gives the contrast time to go through and coat the bowels in order to visualize them better on the scan.
+This gives the contrast time to go through and coat the bowels to visualize them better on the scan.

 Intravenous contrast is used to better visualize the blood vessels and organs.
-The technologist will screen you about certain medical conditions, allergies, and previous intravenous contrast problems.
-You may also be asked to have lab work done prior to having the IV contrast to check your kidney function.
-This is recommended on patients 50 years and older, or on patients with certain health problems.
+The technologist will screen you for certain medical conditions, allergies, and previous intravenous contrast problems.
+You may also be asked to have lab work done before having the IV contrast to check your kidney function.
+This is recommended for patients 50 years and older, or on patients with certain health problems.

 Important Information

 It is possible to experience an allergic reaction to the IV contrast.
 The risk of allergic reaction is rare but may occur.
-Allergic reactions include: hives, itching, swelling of the throat, difficulty breathing, or death.
-The incidence of severe reaction is very low (4 in 10,000).
+Allergic reactions include hives, itching, swelling of the throat, difficulty breathing, or death.
+The incidence of severe reactions is very low (4 in 10,000).
 Your doctor would have considered the benefit vs. risk ratio when they recommended this procedure.

 If you are Diabetic and take Glucophage or any of the Metformin medications, you cannot resume taking these medications for 48 hours after the procedure.
 If you have any questions about your Diabetes medications, please ask the technologist.